glpaparelli/competitive-programming/notes/cp-notes.md

 In the fractional knapsack **we can break items** for maximizing the total value.

 **The greedy approach is to calculate the ratio profit/weight for each item and sort them on the basis of this ratio.**
+Consider the ratio $\frac{\text{profit}}{\text{weight}}$ and remember that it is
+- $< 1$ if an item weights less than its value, aka is more valuable than its weight, is very much convenient
+- $= 1$ if an item has equal weight and value
+- $> 1$ if an item weights more than its value

+The ratio is the **value per unit of weight,** we want to select the item that have highest ratio, so we sort non increasingly the items by the ratio.

 Then take the item with the highest ratio and add them as much as we can (can be whole or a fraction of it).
 **This will always give the maximum profit because in each step it adds an element such that this is the maximum possible profit for that much weight.**
 ### 25.1.4 - Boxes